Undergraduate Admissions

 International Admissions

 UNC Greensboro invites motivated, qualified applicants from around the world.
 The university is an ideal destination of choice for international students to pursue their academic and professional goals.
 The university fosters a welcoming, inclusive campus amidst an intellectual and culturally diverse student body.
-The campus appreciates the academic strengths and talents international students bring and provides a full range of student support services from the International Programs Center (IPC) to help them succeed.
+The campus appreciates the academic strengths and talents international students bring and provides a full range of student support services from the Global Engagement Office to help them succeed.
 In addition to its challenging, high quality degree programs, the university is a friendly, safe, beautiful campus of 18,000 proud Spartans of which 700+ international students represent more than 90 countries.

 Definition of International Applicants